dldinternet/stackify/README.md

 * Python version 2.6 or higher installed.
 * Boto Version 2.5 or higher
-* AWS account access key and secret key or IAM role.
+* AWS account access key and secret key (or IAM role but currently untested).

 Installation
 ------------